github/gh-models/README.md

 ### Prerequisites

-The extension requires the `gh` CLI to be installed and in the PATH.
+The extension requires the [`gh` CLI](https://cli.github.com/) to be installed and in the `PATH`.
 The extension also requires the user have authenticated via `gh auth`.

 ### Installing